-GRAB HOLDINGS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Grab Holdings Limited - GRAB, GRABW
+GRAB HOLDINGS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Grab Holdings Limited - GRAB, GRABW

-NEW ORLEANS, April 1, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until May 16, 2022 to file lead plaintiff applications in a securities class action lawsuit against Grab Holdings Limited GRAB GRABW))), if they purchased the Company's securities between November 12, 2021 and March 3, 2022, inclusive (the "Class Period").
+NEW ORLEANS, LA / ACCESSWIRE / April 12, 2022 / Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until May 16, 2022 to file lead plaintiff applications in a securities class action lawsuit against Grab Holdings Limited GRAB GRABW))), if they purchased the Company's securities between November 12, 2021 and March 3, 2022, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do